 We provide comprehensive employment services to ensure a competitive workforce, full employment, life-long learning, economic stability, and the highest quality of life for all.

-In March 2020, The Department of Employment Services Released its Vision Forward Strategic Plan which outlines our beliefs, 6 primary goals and focus areas aligned with our mission and vision for the next 3 years:
+In March 2020, the Department of Employment Services Released its Vision Forward Strategic Plan, which outlines our beliefs, six primary goals, and focus areas aligned with our mission and vision for the next three years:

 WE BELIEVE:

-It is our role to serve all residents of the District from all economic, social, and cultural backgrounds.
+Our role is to serve all residents of the District from all economic, social, and cultural backgrounds.

 We are responsible for providing excellent service to all of our customers and partners.